charleswittemann23/charleswittemann23/README.md

 ## Hi, I'm Charlie Wittemann 🤙

-Computer Science and Finance Student at the University of virginia focused on full stack development, data science, machine learning, and quantitative finance.
+Computer Science and Finance Student at the University of Virginia focused on full stack development, data science, machine learning, and quantitative finance.

 <!--
 **charleswittemann23/charleswittemann23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.